lkodinsson/MARS/Basic/PHB.md

 ### Finesse (DEX)

 Combat with small or precise weapons.
-This skill is dedicated utilizing fast attacks to constantly threaten opponents and find openings to attack weak spots.
+This skill is dedicated to utilizing fast attacks to constantly threaten opponents and find openings and weak spots.

 ### Martial (DEX)